mendix/docs/content/releasenotes/developer-portal/index.md

 #### Fixes

-* We fixed an issue with the project's [Team](/developerportal/collaborate/team) page where [Mendix Admins](/developerportal/control-center/#company) could not add or remove team members.
+* We fixed an issue with the app's [Team](/developerportal/collaborate/team) page where [Mendix Admins](/developerportal/control-center/#company) could not add or remove team members.

 ### July 27th, 2021